Jelenia Góra Valley: Karpniki palace

 Karpniki palace (Schloss Fischbach), the summer palace of Prince Wilhelm of Prussia, is one of the best-known palaces in the valley.
 It was first mentioned in 1364 as a moated castle, which was expanded in the 15th century.
 Initially owned by the families Predel and Reichenbach, it was bought by Hans I. Schoff in 1476, who enlarged the castle with a two-storied mansion.
 After a fire in 1593, the building was again expanded with two new wings in Renaissance style.
 In 1822 prince Wilhelm acquired Fischbach, which became the first summer palace of the Hohenzollern dynasty in the valley.
 Beginning from 1844 it was reconstructed in neo-Gothic style according to plans in part by the prince himself.
 Wilhelm and his successors also equipped the palace with a remarkable art collection of medieval glass paintings and far eastern objects of art.
 At the end of World War II, it was used as a depository for important art treasures from Silesia and the national library in Berlin.

 After the war, Russian and Polish soldiers plundered Karpniki, which became part of Poland.
 In the following years, the palace was used as a school and a mental hospital.
 Over time it fell into disrepair and had to be evacuated.
 In the following years, it was several times depredated and also willfully destroyed.
 After the fall of the Iron Curtain several initiatives tried to hold up the decline, until now however without success.

 The large estate park was created after 1822 to instructions of princess Marianne.
 The arrangement referred to the family of the owners.
 A bench of marble showed medallions of the prince, the princess and its children, a neo-Gothic monument commemorated to a brother of princess Marianne and the Waldemarsturm housed a weapons collection of Prince Waldemar.
 But also cottages, a greenhouse, a cross on the summit by Christian Daniel Rauch and many other buildings and structures were erected.

 Today the park is barely visible and most of its buildings are destroyed.

 Bolcz Castle

 Bolcz Castle was established in 1375.
-It has had a succesion of owners and alterations and was briefly a hotel after WW2.
+It has had a succession of owners and alterations and was briefly a hotel after WW2.